rdthehack/atfmri/README.md

 Update @28/5/2020:
 Codes have been changed to show the changes made in previous update in csv file.

+Update @01/06/2020:
+Added testing and deployment functionality in beta.
+Also added saved label encoder.

 Data was taken from the LONI IDA(Image Data Archive), ADNI project (ADNI, ADNI3).
 For more information visit https://ida.loni.usc.edu/login.jsp?project=&page=HOME#

 Contact for sample data to verify.